TheHumbleJester/alliage/README.md

 If you have read all the documentation you should have understood that the Alliage framework is really simple.
 Actually, you might even think that it's too simple and you would be right !

-But that simplicity, is actually part of the DNA of this tool.
+But that simplicity is actually part of the DNA of this tool.
 It only brings the essential and if you need more, you can create your own modules or use third-party ones !

 Speaking of that, you might be interested in the official [Alliage Core](https://github.com/TheHumbleJester/alliage-core) modules as they bring a lot of cool features such as: